ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 - KCNA
 - KCSA

-Those who earned all the certifications would be recognized as Kubesonauts and receive several perks:
+Those who earned all the certifications would be recognized as Kubestronaut and receive several perks:

-- A Kubesonaut jacket
+- A Kubestronaut jacket
 - A Credly badge
-- Access to private Kubesonaut Slack channels and mailing lists
+- Access to private Kubestronaut Slack channels and mailing lists
 - Coupons for 50% off five certifications per year (for personal or shared use)
 - 20% off three CNCF events per year